 That process puts you at a higher chance of disagreeing with the appraiser, who may value your property at a higher value than you do.
 That means you’re paying more in taxes than you think you should.
 But all is not lost!
 You can appeal the decision.

-Three Approaches to Property Assessment
+Three Approaches to Property Tax Assessment

 To put together an appeal properly, it’s best to get the input of a property tax consulting firm like the Hegwood Group.
 We help you determine the two key pieces of info you’re going to need: the way your assessor is figuring your value (and therefore tax), and which way you should be doing it (to find the lowest value).

 If your value is lower than the assessor gave the property, you have standing for an appeal.
 We call those ways of figuring value approaches.
 There are three of them, mainly, although every case and property is different.
-Let’s talk about the three most common approaches to property tax assessments.
+Let’s talk about the three most common approaches to Texas property tax assessments.

 Sales Approach to Property Tax